-The first edition of this work, in html format, was published in 2000.
-The second was published in 2007, when the revised edition of Martin and Grube's Chronicle of the Maya Kings and Queens was still in press, and this third conforms to the final publication (Martin and Grube 2008).
-To check for a more recent edition, see:
+The first edition of this work, subtitled "A Beginner's Guide," was published in 2000.
+The second was published in 2007, when the revised edition of Martin and Grube's Chronicle of the Maya Kings and Queens was still in press; the third and subsequent editions conform to Martin and Grube's 2008 publication.
+To check for the most recent edition, see:

-www.mesoweb.com/palenque/resources/rulers/rulers.html.
+www.mesoweb.com/palenque/resources/rulers/rulers.html